abbra/freeipa/doc/designs/external-idp/external-idp.md

 To reduce authentication complexity we can view a whole FreeIPA deployment as a single OAuth client registered with an integrated IdP.
 The integrated IdP would then handle authentication of the user.
 If that process would require, in turn, access to a federated identity provider would not need to be known to FreeIPA OAuth client.

 Use of a single OAuth client identity still presents an issue with multiple FreeIPA-enrolled clients because they cannot easily share the client identity.
-Instead, in this design we consider IPA replicas to share OAuth client in a way similar to how they share Kerberos realm master keys: each IPA replica would be able to operate on its own using the same OAuth client identity which is stored in a replicated IPA LDAP tree.
+Instead, in this design we consider IPA replicas to share OAuth client identity in a way similar to how they share Kerberos realm master keys: each IPA replica would be able to operate on its own using the same OAuth client identity which is stored in a replicated IPA LDAP tree.

 ### High-level authentication overview